 - Visual Arts

 AMSLC, initiated in the 1980s, is annually hosted by various University of Wisconsin System institutions.
-UW-Eau Claire hosted the 31st Annual American Multicultural Student Leadership Conference on April 23-25, 2015.
+UW-La Crosse hosted the 33rd Annual American Multicultural Student Leadership Conference on March 31 – April 2 2017.

 Future American Multicultural Student Leadership Conference Sites: